 Below is a picture posted on their front page, showing some sort of augmented reality dj interface:

-The thing about Magic Leap is that their technology remains a mystery for now (there are rumours of them unveiling their technology at CES 2017) but it promises to be the next-gen in augmented reality, so well done that distinguishing between what is real and what is artificial will start to become difficult.
+The thing about Magic Leap is that their technology remains a mystery for now (there are rumors of them unveiling their technology at CES 2017) but it promises to be the next-gen in augmented reality, so well done that distinguishing between what is real and what is artificial will start to become difficult.

-What that would mean for djing?
-To be honest it’s too soon to tell, but the thought of djing with augmented reality generated gear certainly opens up creative options that are simply impossible with current solutions.
+What would that mean for djing?
+To be honest, it’s too soon to tell, but the thought of djing with augmented reality generated gear certainly opens up creative options that are simply impossible with current solutions.

 It’s hard to predict the future, but it’s not hard to predict future trends based on current developments.
-And to me it’s pretty clear we will be moving away from physical controls to touch screens or even augmented reality.
+And to me, it’s pretty clear we will be moving away from physical controls to touch screens or even augmented reality.

 What about Virtual Reality?

-Finally, in this post I only focus on the interface, there is much more to say about future dj gear.
+Finally, in this post I only focus on the interface, there is much more to say about future DJ gear.

-- Will it continue to be depended on local computers and local storage solutions such as hard disks or usb sticks or will we all dj from the cloud?
+- Will it continue to be depended on local computers and local storage solutions such as hard disks or USB sticks or will we all DJ from the cloud?